kuangzhou/kuangzhou.github.io/_pages/publications.md

 # 2014

 - **Kuang Zhou**, Arnaud Martin, and Quan Pan.
 Evidential communities for complex networks.
-In 15th International Conference on Information Processing and Management of Uncertainty in Knowledge-Based Systems, France.
+In 15th International Conference on Information Processing and Management of Uncertainty in Knowledge-Based Systems.
 Springer, 2014: 557–566.
 - **Kuang Zhou**, Arnaud Martin, and Quan Pan.
 Evidential-EM algorithm applied to progressively censored observations.
 International Conference on Information Processing and Management of Uncertainty in Knowledge-Based Systems.
 Springer, 2014: 180–189.
 - Wiem Maalel, **Kuang Zhou**, Arnaud Martin, and Zied Elouedi.
 Belief hierarchical clustering.
 International Conference on Belief Functions, Oxford, UK.
 Springer, 2014: 68-76.